kevinw/kevinw.github.com/_posts/2017-09-22-game-failures.markdown

 <img src="/img/StrangeDatesTitle.jpg">

-I thought cloning something would be instructive; that maybe it would be easy and fun to start by emulating a dating app for phones, get a feel for Unity's 2D frameworks, and then see if I could build a game around what came out of that.
+I thought cloning something would be instructive; that maybe it would be easyfun to start by emulating a dating app for phones--get a feel for Unity's 2D frameworks, and then see if I could build a game around what came out of that.

-So I had made this whole dating app interface with Unity's UI tools.
+So after a bit I had made this whole dating app interface with Unity's UI tools.

 <img src="/img/gamefailures/strange_dates.jpg">